Fracture reduction - closed - aftercare; Cast care

-Until your health care provider tells you it is okay:
+Until your doctor tells you it is OK:

 If you have been given crutches to help you walk, use them each time you move about.
 Do not hop on one leg.
 You can easily lose your balance and fall, causing more serious injury.

 You can use a special sleeve to cover your cast while you shower.
-Do not take baths, soak in a hot tub, or go swimming until your health care provider tells you it is okay.
+Do not take baths, soak in a hot tub, or go swimming until your doctor tells you it is OK.

-You will likely have a follow-up visit with your health care provider 5 days to 2 weeks after your closed reduction.
+You will likely have a follow-up visit with your doctor 5 days to 2 weeks after your closed reduction.

-Your health care provider may want you to start physical therapy or do other gentle movements while you heal.
+Your doctor may want you to start physical therapy or do other gentle movements while you heal.
 This will help keep your injured limb and other limbs from getting too weak or stiff.

-Also call your health care provider if you have any signs of infection.
+Also call your doctor if you have any signs of infection.
 Some of these are: